ithllc/CV4VI/README.md

 3. Say "I'm at 1st Avenue and 110th Street, can I cross?"
 4. Wait for the system to process and respond

+To Demo:
+1. Go to the URL (https://huggingface.co/spaces/AU2003USD2024/ai-street-crossing-assistant)
+2. Follow the instructions on quick test

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Roadmap
 ### Refinement and Robustness
 - Advanced location matching with geocoding API
+- Depth perception using LiDAR
 - Selenium hardening for better web automation
 - Configuration management improvements